 Located on the Mississippi River in Baton Rouge, the USS Kidd is a Fletcher-class destroyer.
 Walk through the ship and see why she was called “Pirate of the Pacific”.

-Take a trip back and time and see what life was like in 18th and 19th century Louisiana.
+Take a trip back in time at the Rural Life Museum and see what life was like in 18th and 19th century Louisiana.

 Take a trip to Lafayette and visit the Children’s Museum of Acadiana , the museum has lots of hands on learning for children of all ages.